A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ2:Evolution Patterns

 \subsubsection{\textbf{Flow Analysis}}

-Packages in Linux distributions can be divided into two categories: those using the P2G and those that do not.
-Thus, the flow sources of packages adopting the P2G consist of two types: packages that previously did not use P2G but now do (\ie \textit{S1}) and new packages added to the Linux distribution (\ie \textit{S2}).
-The flow outcomes also fall into two categories: packages that remain in Linux but no longer use the P2G (\ie \textit{O1}) and packages that are completely removed from Linux (\ie \textit{O2}).
+Packages in Linux distributions can be divided into two categories: those using P2G and those that do not.
+Thus, the flow sources consist of two types: packages that previously did not use P2G but now do (\ie \textit{S1}) and new packages added to the distributions (\ie \textit{S2}).
+The flow outcomes also fall into two categories: packages that remain in Linux but no longer use P2G (\ie \textit{O1}) and packages that are completely removed from distributions (\ie \textit{O2}).

 To calculate the number of packages in each scenario, we apply the following algorithm.
-For each Linux distribution version in Section {\ref{sec:linux}}, we first identify the lists of added and removed packages (\ie $ap, rp$) under P2G compared to the previous version, as well as the total number of packages in both the previous and current versions.
-For each package in the $ap$, we check whether it exists in the total packages of the previous version. if it does, it belongs to \textit{S1}, and if not, it falls under \textit{S2}.
-For each package in $rp$, we verify its presence in the total packages of the current version. if it is found, it belongs to \textit{O1}, otherwise, it is classified as \textit{O2}.
-Using this algorithm, we can calculate the number of packages in four scenarios for each version change.
-Then we merge them to obtain the final package flow outcomes.
+For each distribution version, we identify the added and removed packages (\ie $ap, rp$) under P2G compared to its previous version, as well as the total number of packages in the previous and current versions.
+For each package in $ap$, we check whether it exists in the previous version. if it does, it belongs to \textit{S1}, and if not, it falls under \textit{S2}.
+For each package in $rp$, we verify its presence in the current version.
+If it is found, it belongs to \textit{O1}, otherwise, it is classified as \textit{O2}.
+Using this algorithm, we can calculate the number of packages in four scenarios for each version.
+Finally, we merge them to obtain the package flow results.